icuurd12b42/HotKeySpeak/README.md

 # HotKeySpeak
-Hot Key Speak, a AutoHotKey based system allowing voice commands and categorizing hot key actions by application, by window or by context.
+Hot Key Speak is a AutoHotKey based system that allows defining javascript Command/Macros for Hot Keys and Voice Recognition.
+Macros are contextual to the active application.

+##Features
+1. Folder like Tree Context Nodes and Groups allows defining contextual commands.
+2. Multiple Words or Sentences can run the same Command or activate a Context Node.
+3. Application Context Nodes.
+The macros are not global, they are associated with the active application.
+4. Window Context Nodes, Context Node and Groups allows to structure a context tree for the macros.
+5. Written in AHK though the scripting language used for programming actions is JavaScript (ECMA3!!
+BE MINDFUL)
+6. Has a home brew code box for editing code*
+7. Has a "Edit With MS Code" integration
+8. You can export and import parts of the command tree. !Make sure you trust the code the person shares with you!

 [Sneak Peak](https://icuurd12b42.github.io/HKSHelp/default.html?topic=MainUI)

-You can setup what application voice commands and hot keys belong to

-You can setup what active window voice commands and hot keys belong to

-You can setup what context voice commands and hot keys belong to, like and "edit" context where the only subsequent actions will be "cut, "copy" and "paste"

-Written in AHK though the scripting language used for programming actions is JavaScript (ECMA3!!
-BE MINDFUL)

-Has a home brew code box for editing code

-Has a "Edit With MS Code" integration

 ## Installation